horseshoe/horseshoe/README.md

 Horseshoe expressions use `[]` or `{}` for both list and map literals.
 Any list that contains a colon (`:`) separator is treated as a map.
 Entries in a map literal without a colon are treated as if the given item is used as both the key and the value.
 The `{}` is used for creating iterable maps, whereas the `[]` maps can be used to lookup values.
 The `[]` should be used anywhere iteration is not desired.

 Commas can be used anywhere within an expression.
-If a comma is used in a context where it would otherwise not be allowed (e.g. `{{4, 5}}`), the result is interpreted as if it were wrapped in `{}` to form a list or iterable map.
+If a comma is used in a context where it would otherwise not be allowed (`{{ 4, 5 }}`), the result is interpreted as if it were wrapped in `{}` to form a list or iterable map.
 These are considered auto-converted lists and maps.

 #### Integer Literals
 Integer literals are sequences of digits or `0x` followed by hexadecimal digits.
 The value can be prefixed with `-` or `+` to indicate sign and is parsed as a 32-bit signed integer.
 If the value does not fit into a 32-bit signed integer, or the literal is suffixed with `L` or `l`, then the value is parsed as a 64-bit signed integer.
 Octal and binary integer literals as well as underscores within integer literals are not supported.